 \subsection{NGC 253}

 The nearby starburst galaxy NGC 253 has a distance of $\sim$ 3.94Mpc \citep{Rekola_2005}.
 NGC 253 is notable for massive dust areas surrounding its core and by an apparent bipolar outflow cone in both X-ray and ionized gas emissions \citep{Strickland_2002}.
-The outflows in this starburst galaxy are of two kinds, a multi-phase outflow due to stellar feedback, also known as a superwind, and a disc wind \citep{Strickland_2002, Heesen_2009a}.
+The outflows in this starburst galaxy are of two kinds, a multiphase outflow due to stellar feedback, also known as a superwind, and a disk wind \citep{Strickland_2002, Heesen_2009a}.

 Studies conducted on NGC 253 have been over a broad range of frequencies, including polarization, HI observations and broadband radio continuum \citep{Ulvestad_1997, Carilli_1992, Lenc_2006, Heesen_2011, Lucero_2015}.
 In the infrared (IR) spectrum hotspots have been identified in the nuclear starburst area \citep{Galliano_2005, beck}.
 Previous radio observations detected over 60 distinct radio sources \citep{Ulvestad_1997}, most of which were oriented north-east–south-west and most likely connected to a 300 pc nuclear ring \citep{Fernandez2009}.